Use Case: A Live QA System

 Description

-A live question answering (QA) system returns answers highlighted in text passages.
+An extractive question answering (QA) system returns answers highlighted in text passages.
 Thanks to that, you can find the answer easily, without reading through returned documents.

-A live QA system is best for:
+Such a system is best for:

 - Users looking for Google-style answers to their natural language questions.